quadrismegistus/word-vectors/models/diachronic-models-across-twenty-year-periods/README.md

 =======

 This is a zipped folder of five word2vec models.
-Each model was trained on a 150 million word sample from the "Literature and Language" subcorpus from Eighteenth-Century Collections Online (Gale).
+Each model was trained on 150 million words randomly sampled from the "Literature and Language" section of Eighteenth-Century Collections Online ("ECCO," by Gale).
 The five models correspond to the five twenty-year periods of the 18C: 1700-19, 1720-39, 1740-59, 1760-79, 1780-1799.

-Each period has two files: a gzipped word2vec model, saved in Google's word2vec format, which is readable by word2vec, gensim, and GloVe.
+Each period has two files.
+One is a gzipped word2vec model, saved in Google's word2vec format, which is readable by word2vec, gensim, and GloVe.
 The other is a plain text file of the form [word][space][count][newline].
 Both files can be easily imported with gensim like this:

 	import gensim